 A few suggestions to matching wines from our list to what is currently on our dinner menu at our restaurant in Crickhowell.
+You can find our current Wine List on our wines wage and our Lunch Menu and Dinner Menu on our Lunch and Dinner pages.

 With plenty of spring produce coming into the kitchen and the first of the new season lamb coming in as well we have lots of great ingredients for head chef, Karl Cheetham to work with.
 I am always fiddling with the wine list but try to keep my list down to about 100 bins which include halves and sparkling wines and Champagnes.
 It is all too easy to get carried away and buy delicious wines wherever I taste them.
 Hopefully this short piece might inspire you to try a wine or grape variety that you have not had before.